-The University of Wisconsin-Madison has resumed limited in-person activities, including instruction, while maintaining strict health protocols.
-As the UW community continues to learn, work and gather remotely, we encourage you to stay connected to fellow Badgers virtually. #BadgerAtHome
+The University of Wisconsin-Madison has moved to remote instruction for the remainder of the fall semester.
+As the UW community learns, works and gathers remotely, we encourage you to stay connected to fellow Badgers virtually. #BadgerAtHome

 As you get back into your in-person workout routine, check out these tips from RecWell for working out in a mask.